Tyman aims to be a market leader in each of the segments that the divisions serve.

 Tyman aims to secure profitable market share increases annually through deeper penetration of the existing customer base, the development of new products and winning new customers.
-The breadth of the Group’s product offering and its ability to offer customers engineered solutions mean that in each market there remain opportunities for the Group to continue to increase its market share.
+The breadth of the Group’s product offering and Tyman's ability to offer engineered solutions to customers means that in each market there remain opportunities for the Group to continue to increase its market share.

-Divisions scrutinise Tyman’s manufacturing and sourcing processes to ensure that it is providing products to the customer in the most efficient manner.
-Divisions operate rolling programmes of process improvement engineering designed to eliminate unnecessary cost from our processes and reduce scrap levels.
+Divisions scrutinise Tyman’s manufacturing and sourcing processes to ensure that they are providing products to the customer in the most efficient manner.
+Divisions operate rolling programmes of process improvement engineering designed to eliminate unnecessary cost from Tyman's processes and reduce scrap levels.

-The Group adopts a rigorous appraisal process for all items of capital investment in order to ensure that investments are supported by a robust business case.
-Divisional investment plans are required to provide an attractive return to the Group overall, while also ensuring that divisions continue to invest in making facilities safe, leading edge and attractive working environments that are fit for purpose for an international manufacturing organisation.
+The Group adopts a rigorous appraisal process for all items of capital expenditure, including system development, in order to ensure that investments are supported by a robust business case.
+Divisional investment plans are required to provide an attractive return to the Group overall, while also ensuring that Divisions continue to invest in making facilities safe, leading edge and attractive working environments that are fit for purpose for an international manufacturing organisation.